Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

 \subsubsection{Scalability to Extended Contexts}

-ERMAR's scalability was evaluated at 32k tokens (Table~\ref{tab:32k_context}).
-ERMAR demonstrates consistent performance advantages across multiple datasets: achieving a perplexity of 9.765 versus 9.858 on PG19 (0.90\% improvement) and 7.880 versus 7.938 on WikiText-103 (0.06\% improvement).
-Both methods achieve identical performance on Proof-pile with a perplexity of 3.063.
-This highlights ERMAR's robustness for ultra-long contexts.
+To further assess scalability, we evaluated ERMAR at a 32k-token context length (Table~\ref{tab:32k_context}).
+ERMAR maintains consistent performance advantages across all datasets, achieving a perplexity of 9.765 compared to 9.858 on \textit{PG19} (a 0.90\% improvement) and 7.880 versus 7.938 on \textit{WikiText-103} (a 0.06\% improvement).
+Both models yield identical results on \textit{Proof-Pile} with a perplexity of 3.063.
+These results demonstrate ERMAR’s robustness and scalability in ultra-long context settings, reflecting the effectiveness of its ranked memory retrieval in preserving contextual coherence over extended sequences.